Tecopa Hot Springs

 2021: The Therapeutic Benefits of Natural Hot Springs

-Natural hot springs and their therapeutic properties have been documented in medical literature for decades.
-These hot springs are found all around the world and typically have water temperatures higher than the surrounding air and average human body temperature.
-The water is usually safe to relax in, although it can sometimes be too hot.
-The heat from within the earth warms the spring’s water, a process known as geothermal heat.
+Natural hot springs have been celebrated for their therapeutic properties for centuries, with their benefits documented in medical literature for decades.
+These hot springs are found all around the world.
+They are distinguished by water temperatures that exceed the surrounding air and even the average human body temperature.
+The heat that warms these waters originates from the earth’s interior, a phenomenon known as geothermal heat.

-Pain relief: The heat and buoyancy of the water can help alleviate muscle and joint pain and soreness.
+Pain Relief – Combining heat and buoyancy can alleviate muscle and joint pain, relieving arthritis or general soreness.

 2020: Making the Most of This COVID Moment